alina-stadnik/RAG-Chatbot/README.md

 - API server (if not running via Docker):

-`uvicorn endpoint-api.main:app --reload --host 0.0.0.0 --port 8181`
+`uvicorn main:app --reload --host 0.0.0.0 --port 8181`

-> **Note**: To start the API server with hot reload, run the following command from the root directory (the parent of endpoint-api).
-This assumes your project structure is: `~Tractian-Case/endpoint-api/main.py`
+> **Note**: To start the API server with hot reload, run the following command inside the endpoint-api directory (where main.py is located).

 - Streamlit app (if not running via Docker):